 The NBN Conference is taking place on Wednesday 21 and Thursday 22 November at the Albert Hall, Nottingham.

 The theme of this year’s NBN Conference is “The NBN in a changing climate”.
-Over the course of the two days we will be covering topics such as data from citizen science, data for delivering environmental planning, the importance of Traineeships, tools for online resources, “life” in changing environments, using species and habitat data to prioritise biodiversity action, improving biodiversity on farms and much more!
-The programme is still being finalised, but to date includes the following speakers and organisations:
+Over the course of the two days we will be covering topics such as data from citizen science, data for delivering environmental planning, tools for online resources, “life” in changing environments, using species and habitat data to prioritise biodiversity action, improving biodiversity on farms and much more!
+The programme is now finalised and includes the following speakers and organisations:

 - Professor Adam Hart, University of Gloucestershire (Keynote speaker)